davidbalbert/roughcut/README.md

 ## Ruby

 Roughcut is just Ruby.
 All objects in Roughcut are Ruby objects.
-You can use `type` to see what kind of object you have:
+You can use the `type` function to see what kind of object you have:

 ```lisp
 roughcut> (type 42)